vpenso/scripts/etc/sway/README.md

 _Sway is a tiling Wayland compositor and a drop-in replacement for the i3 window manager for X11.
 It works with your existing i3 configuration and supports most of i3's features, plus a few extras._ [swscr]

 Wayland is a display server protocol build as successor of the X Window System.
-Display servers using the Wayland protocol are called compositors. [wayld]
+Display servers using the Wayland protocol are called compositors. [wayld] XWayland is an X Server that runs under Wayland.
+It provides backwards compatibility for legacy X11 applications.

 ## Installation